 INTRODUCTION

-A linear correlation between arterial carbon dioxide and plasma pH is well described[1,2] with acute hypercarbia frequently used as a surrogate marker of respiratory acidosis.
-However, the effects of hypercarbia or respiratory acidaemia on plasma potassium levels is unknown.
+The linear correlation between arterial carbon dioxide and plasma pH is well described[1,2] with acute hypercarbia frequently used as a surrogate marker of respiratory acidosis.
+However, the effects of hypercarbia or respiratory acidaemia on plasma potassium levels are unknown.
 In the critical care context, K+ homeostasis in plasma is influenced by redistribution of K+ ions between the intra- and extracellular fluid (ECF) space, allowing concentrations to remain stable.
 The majority of the body’s K+ content is found in the intracellular space of skeletal muscle[3]. pH-dependent control of potassium homeostasis occurs in the distal tubule of the nephron via the H+-K+-ATPase transporter[3,4].
 These channels are directly affected by acute acidosis.
 When plasma pH drops, K+ is released from the intracellular space and K+ movement into the intracellular space results in a shift of potassium into the ECF space.
-These effects are mediated by three main mechanisms[3]: firstly, the sodium-hydrogen ion exchanger is inhibited, causing decreased sodium-K+-adenosine triphosphatase (Na+K+ATPase) activity; secondly, Na+ influx via the Na+HCO3 co-transporter is inhibited by a fall in extracellular HCO3, again decreasing Na+K+ATPase activity; finally, chloride influx via the chloride-bicarbonate ion Cl exchange is reduced, because of the fall in extracellular HCO3, promoting K+ efflux into ECF via the K+Cl- co-transporter.
+These effects are mediated by three main mechanisms[3]: firstly, the sodium-hydrogen ion exchanger is inhibited, causing decreased sodium-K+-adenosine triphosphatase (Na+K+ATPase) activity; secondly, Na+ influx via the Na+HCO3 co-transporter is inhibited by a fall in extracellular HCO3, again decreasing Na+K+ATPase activity; finally, chloride influx via the chloride-bicarbonate ion Cl exchange is reduced, due to the fall in extracellular HCO3, promoting K+ efflux into ECF via the K+Cl- co-transporter.
 The key ion channels involved in K+ homeostasis in skeletal muscle cells are shown in Figure 1.

-Metabolic acidosis caused by mineral acids, such as hyperchloraemic acidosis, cause a larger shift of K+ when compared to organic metabolic acidosis, such as lactic and ketoacidosis[3,4].
+Metabolic acidosis caused by mineral acids, such as hyperchloraemic acidosis, causes a larger shift of K+ when compared to organic metabolic acidosis, such as lactic and ketoacidosis[3,4].
 This is due to the organic acids entering the cell causing an intracellular acidosis.
 This would have the opposite effect to an extracellular acidosis on the channels shown in Figure 1, causing a net decrease in K+ efflux into the plasma[2-4].
 Given that hypercarbia is ubiquitous in both the critical care and anaesthesia settings, it is imperative to better understand the relationship between acute hypercarbia and hyperkalaemia.
 Therefore, we hypothesised that in a model of acute hypercarbia and subsequent acidaemia, there would be a strong association between increasing arterial carbon dioxide levels and serum K+ concentrations.

 MATERIALS AND METHODS

 We performed a post-hoc analysis utilising data from a previously published randomised controlled trial[5].
-In the original single centre, randomised control study, adult patients over the age of 18 years, undergoing elective CABG requiring harvesting of the left internal mammary artery were included.
+In the original single centre, randomised controlled study, adult patients over the age of 18 years, undergoing elective CABG requiring harvesting of the left internal mammary artery were included.
 Exclusion criteria included emergency CABG surgery, non-CABG surgery, chronic lung disease, moderate pulmonary hypertension (mean pulmonary artery pressure > 40 mmHg), super obesity (body mass index > 50 kg/m2), and American Society of Anaesthesiologists physical status V. The original trial compared the absolute change in partial pressure of arterial carbon dioxide (PaCO2) in patients who underwent either apnoeic oxygenation (complete suspension of ventilation for 15 min, n = 12) or low tidal volume ventilation (VT) (2.5 mL/kg ideal body weight, n = 12) for 15 min, during harvesting of the left internal mammary artery.
 As part of the trial protocol, PaCO2 was measured at baseline after induction of anaesthesia, immediately prior to the intervention, and then over a 15-min duration of apnoea or low TV ventilation, generating a model of acute hypercarbia and subsequent respiratory acidosis.
-Serial plasma K+ concentrations were collected, however the association between acute hypercarbia and hyperkalaemia was not investigated.
+Serial plasma K+ concentrations were measured; however, the association between acute hypercarbia and hyperkalaemia was not investigated.

 Primary end point